biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* Related: <http://www.mutalyzer.nl/2.0/>,
 <http://www.hgvs.org/mutnomen/>

 Degree of difficulty and needed skills : Easy-to-Medium depending on how many objectives are attempted.
 The student will need have skills in most or all of: basic molecular biology (genomes, transcripts, proteins), genomic variation, Python, BioPython, Perl, BioPerl, NCBI Eutilities and/or Ensembl API.
 Experience with computer grammars is highly desirable.
+You will also need to know or learn the git version control system.

 <!-- -->